-Distributed large-scale spiking network simulations on HPC systems use the Message Passing Interface (MPI) standard \cite{mpi40}, which enables multiple independent processes to communicate across compute nodes in a distributed-memory environment.
-Each MPI process is responsible for a subset of neurons, allowing the simulation to scale beyond the resources of a single compute node.
+Distributed large-scale spiking network simulations on HPC systems use the MPI standard \cite{mpi40}, which enables multiple independent processes to communicate across compute nodes in a distributed-memory environment.
+Each MPI process (independent parallel worker with separate memory space) is responsible for a subset of neurons, allowing the simulation to scale beyond the resources of a single compute node.
 Each MPI process employs multi-threading to harness all cores of a compute node efficiently.
-Such simulations typically advance in discrete time steps and require periodic global exchange of spikes to preserve causality (for a detailed discussion of time-driven and event-driven components of the algorithm on the level of neurons see \citeasnoun{Hanuschkin10_113}).
-The minimum synaptic transmission delay $d_\text{min}$ determines how far the simulation can progress independently on each MPI process before communication is required \cite{Morrison05a}.
-We refer to this interval as a \emph{simulation cycle} (\fref{fig:algorithm}).
+Such simulations typically advance in discrete time steps and require periodic global exchange of spikes to preserve causality.
+The global minimum synaptic transmission delay $d_\text{min}$ determines how far the simulation can progress independently on each MPI process before communication is required \cite{Morrison05a}.
+We refer to this interval with fixed length $d_\text{min}$ as a \emph{simulation cycle} (\fref{fig:algorithm}).
 Each cycle consists of three phases: \emph{deliver}, which applies incoming spikes to local neurons; \emph{update}, which advances neuronal states and generates spikes; and \emph{collocate}, which collects emitted spikes for communication.
 At the end of each cycle, all processes exchange spikes via a collective MPI operation in the \emph{communicate} phase.

 Over the past decade, the dominant performance bottleneck of the simulation cycle has shifted repeatedly as simulation technology evolved.
 Early versions of code for the distributed simulation of spiking neuronal networks employed \texttt{MPI\_Allgather()}, causing spike communication to dominate runtime \cite{Lansner12_283}.
-The introduction of directed spike communication based on \texttt{MPI\_Alltoall()} substantially reduced communication costs, and spike delivery emerged as the dominant bottleneck across a wide range of network sizes \cite{Jordan18_2}.
-Subsequent optimizations targeting spike delivery \cite{Pronold22_102952} again shifted the balance, rendering communication a limiting factor.
+The introduction of directed spike communication based on \texttt{MPI\_Alltoall()} --- a collective MPI operation in which each process sends a distinct message to every other process --- substantially reduced communication costs, and spike delivery emerged as the dominant bottleneck across a wide range of network sizes \cite{Jordan18_2}.
+Subsequent optimizations targeting spike delivery \cite{Pronold22_102952,pronold2022} again shifted the balance, rendering communication a limiting factor.